 5. Made Using Non-porous Material

-Honey has a very specific composition which gives it the many great properties that consumers love.
+Honey has a very specific composition which gives it many great properties that consumers love.
 It has high sugar content and little water content.
 Honey can get water from humid air and absorb the water.
-This results in dilution of the honey.
+This results in the dilution of the honey.
 It loses its ability to stay fresh and can ferment.
 Containers for holding honey should, therefore, be water-tight and air-tight.
 Porous materials are not suitable for packaging honey.
 Together with other considerations, this makes glass, plastic and metals the most suitable materials for making honey jars.

 6. Tight Sealing and Easy Opening

 The container you use to bottle and package honey should have a tight seal over its top.
 Screw-on caps are great at ensuring a tight seal on honey containers.
 Other tightly-sealing caps are also suitable for use as long as they keep the honey separate from the environment outside the jar.
-The container’s cap should also be easy to remove and put back on for easy and convenient access of the honey in the jar.
+The container’s cap should also be easy to remove and put back on for easy and convenient access to the honey in the jar.
 Additionally, the cap should maintain the strength of the seal even when removed and reused to cap the container several times.

 7. Easy Labelling and Branding

 Hold honey in containers that are easy to label and brand.
 Clean outer surfaces of the container hold labels better than dirty surfaces.
 Use labels that adhere tightly to the container that you use to bottle and package honey.
 You may also use markers of various types to label jars of honey for your local use.
 The markers should put a long-lasting mark on the container so that it lasts for as long as it is used to hold honey.